Pointwise eigenfunction estimates and intrinsic ultracontractivity-type properties of Feynman-Kac semigroups for a class of L\'{e}vy processes: Proofs

-A Borel function $f$ on $\R^d$ is called $(X,V)$-harmonic in an open set $D \subset \R^d$ if
+A Borel function $f$ on $\mathbf{R}^d$ is called $(X,V)$-harmonic in an open set $D \subset\mathbf{R}^d$ if

-for every open set $U$ with $\overline{U}$ contained in $D$, and it is called regular $(X,V)$-harmonic in $D$ if \eqref{def:harm} holds for $U=D$.
-By the strong Markov property every regular $(X,V)$-harmonic function in $D$ is $(X,V)$-harmonic in $D$.
-We always assume that the expectation in (\ref{def:harm}) is absolutely convergent.
+for every open set $U$ with $\overline{U}$ contained in $D$, and it is called regular \mbox{$(X,V)$-}har\-mo\-nic in $D$ if (\ref{defharm}) holds for $U=D$.
+By the strong Markov property, every regular $(X,V)$-harmonic function in $D$ is $(X,V)$-harmonic in $D$.
+We always assume that the expectation in (\ref{defharm}) is absolutely convergent.

 The following uniform estimates for local suprema of $(X,V)$-harmonic functions are an important ingredient in proving AGSD/GSD and eigenfunction bounds.
-Under Assumptions \ref{ass:assnu}-\ref{ass:assbhi} they directly follow from the more general results in \cite{bib:BKK}.
+Under Assumptions~\ref{assassnu}--\ref{assassbhi}, they directly follow from the more general results in \cite{bibBKK}.